realgs/skryptowe20/lab5/readme.md

 ```

 ##Limitations
-API has limit for querying.
+* API has limit for querying.
 For one IP you can make one request per second but max 30 requests per hour.

 ## Others
-This API uses cache.
+* This API uses cache.
 That means when you refresh the page you get data from browser cache.
 The default timeout for cache is set to 60 seconds.
+* The exchange rates are from NBP API: http://api.nbp.pl